mizosoft/methanol/README.md

 ## Overview

-***Methanol*** provides useful lightweight HTTP extensions built on top of `java.net.http`.
+***Methanol*** provides useful lightweight HTTP extensions aimed at making it much easier to work with `java.net.http`.
 Applications using Java's non-blocking HTTP client shall find it more robust and easier to use with Methanol.

 ### Features